21stio/collectd-docker-stats/README.md

 - CPU usage percentage
 - Block IO

-Only unique stats will be reported per container, global stats like ```memory.limit``` will be reported together for all containers, to reduce the network payload
+Only unique stats will be reported per container, global stats like ```memory.limit``` will be reported together for all containers to avoid overhead

 Each metric is send as a single value to achieve maximum backend compability